 There is more classical music in existence than any listener could hear in a lifetime.
-The big names, the great composers, dominate attention, and as much as their work deserves that, the constant presence of the same figures on concert programs-Bach, Mozart, Brahms, et al-can be come predictable.
-Then one gets to the late Beethoven string quartets, and nothing is predictable or humdrum.
+The big names, the great composers, dominate attention, and as much as their work deserves that, the constant presence of the same figures on programs-Bach, concert Mozart.
+Brahms, et al-can be come predictable.
+Then one gets to the late Beethoven quartets, and nothing string is predictable or humdrum.
 The music is so mysterious and compelling, so wonderful to hear and so consistently interesting that they sound fresher and more adventurous than most works that have followed.